Vanishing lines in chromatic homotopy theory: Introduction

-In \cref{sec:HFPSSVanishing}, we turn our attention to the homotopy fixed point spectral sequence of $E_h$ and prove our main theorem.

-\begin{thm*}[\cref{thm:vanishingallfinite}] At any height $h$ and $G \subset \mathbb{G}_h$ a finite subgroup, let $H$ be a Sylow 2-subgroup of $G$.
-There is a strong horizontal vanishing line of filtration $N_{h,H}$ in the $RO(G)$-graded homotopy fixed point spectral sequence of $E_h$. \end{thm*}

-The proof of \cref{thm:vanishingallfinite} is by using the vanishing theorem (\cref{theorem:TateVanishing}) in the Tate spectral sequence, combined with the comparison theorem (\cref{prop:isohfptate}) between the homotopy fixed point spectral sequence and the Tate spectral sequence.

-Similarly, the same strong horizontal vanishing line exists in the homotopy fixed point spectral sequence for $(N_{C_2}^G \bar{v}_h)^{-1} \BPG$.
+In \cref{sec:HFPSSVanishing}, we analyze the homotopy fixed point spectral sequence for $E_h$ and prove \cref{thm:introThm1} (\cref{thm:vanishingallfinite}).
+The proof of \cref{thm:introThm1} is by using the comparison theorem (\cref{thm:introThm3}) between the homotopy fixed point spectral sequence and the Tate spectral sequence, combined with the Tate vanishing theorem (\cref{thm:introThm4}) in the Tate spectral sequence.
+Our proof also applies to show that the same strong horizontal vanishing line exists in the homotopy fixed point spectral sequence for any $(N_{C_2}^G \bar{v}_h)^{-1} \BPG$-module.